-God wants you to hear His voice to enable you to have a deeper relationship with Him, to increase your faith, to provide guidance and direction, and to do His will.
-By allowing yourself to hear His voice, God can direct you anywhere He wants you to go and in His will.
-God speaks in several ways; He is not limited to one manifestation of His voice.
+God wants us to hear His voice to enable us to have a deeper relationship with Him, increase our faith, provide guidance and direction, and do His will.
+By allowing ourselves to hear His voice, God can direct us anywhere He wants us to go and in His will.
+God speaks in several ways; He isn’t limited to one manifestation of His voice.

-Everyone can experience the various manifestations of God’s voice; it is not for a particular kind of person.
-Once you are His child, have a personal relationship with Him, and listen to Him, He will manifest His voice to you.
+Everyone can experience the various manifestations of God’s voice; it is not for a particular person.
+Once you are His child, have a personal relationship with Him, and listen to Him, He will manifest Himself and speak to you.

-Is there something you should do, to hear God’s voice?
+Is there something we should do to recognize when God speaks?
 Yes.
-You should be available and listen actively.
-Being too busy or passive does not help you to hear God’s voice.
-And hearing alone is also not enough.
-You should pay attention to what He says, believe it, and subsequently act on it.
-That is putting your faith into action.
-That is what it takes to live based on hearing God’s voice and in the various manifestations it may come to you.
+We must be available and listen actively.
+Being too busy or passive doesn’t help us discern when God speaks to us.
+Hearing alone is also not enough.
+You need to pay attention to what He says, believe it, and then act on it.
+Putting your faith into action.
+That is what it takes to live based on recognizing when God speaks and the various manifestations it may come to us.

 10 manifestations of God’s voice: